Photo Credit: Shutterstock

 Many Differences Between A Permanent Resident and A Citizen

 There are many differences between being a permanent resident and a citizen.
 But two main differences, according to Brad Bernstein, the Managing Partner of the Law Offices of Spar & Bernstein, lay in voting and traveling.

 For permanent residents, “you don’t get to control who rules you in America,” Brad Bernstein said.
 “You [permanent residents] don’t get to vote in federal or state elections… So, you are being ruled by somebody, such as the president, and you don’t have a say in how you are ruled.”

-To find out more of your rights as a permanent resident, contact the Law Offices of Spar & Bernstein at 1-800-529-5465.
+To find out more of your rights as a permanent resident, contact the Law Offices of Spar & Bernstein for an immigration attorney at 1-800-529-5465.
 Attorney Advertisement.
 Prior successful results do not guarantee a similar outcome.